Structural and rural funds

 Distinction between different categories of funds and policies 2

-In general terms, the Structural Funds finance cohesion policy, which is the EU’s regional policy.
+In general terms, the Structural Funds finance cohesion policy, or EU regional policy.
 The variety and extent of the EU means that there is considerable diversity in geography, culture, history and economic and social development between and within states.
-Hence the need for a policy aimed at narrowing the gap between European regions in order to achieve balanced economic, social and territorial development in all countries and regions of the Union.
+Hence the need for a policy aimed at reducing the existing gap between European regions in order to achieve balanced economic, social and territorial development in all countries and regions of the Union.
 This policy is precisely called regional policy or cohesion policy.

-Cohesion policy, Structural Funds, and rural development funds represent related conceptual categories and have similar characteristics, chief among them being the proximity between Managing Authorities and beneficiaries and the territorial orientation.
+Cohesion policy, Structural Funds, and rural development funds represent related conceptual categories and have similar characteristics, chief among them the proximity between Managing Authorities and beneficiaries and local organisations.

 However, the match between these funds and these policies is not total.
 The implementation of cohesion policy is indeed the responsibility of the Structural Funds, but not all and not only.
 The Structural Funds and cohesion policy intersect with other important policies of the Union, such as the Common Agricultural Policy and the Maritime and Fisheries Policy:

-In short, the funds discussed in this section have common characteristics, but also important particularities of their own from an operational (fund management, type of funding, etc.) and strategic (EU policy to which they refer) point of view.
-We summarize the relationship between funds and policies below.
+In short, the funds discussed in this section have common characteristics, but also important particularities of their own from the operational (fund management, type of funding, etc.) and strategic (EU policy to which they refer) perspectives.
+We summarize below the relationship between funds and policies.
 The specifics of each fund and their relationship to related policies are discussed in the individual chapters of this section.

 The objectives of the 2021-2027 programming 3

 Cohesion Policy 2021-2027 and the funds that refer to it pursue five objectives.
-Compared to the eleven objectives set out in the 2014-2020 programming, this new organization allows for a greater focus on the most relevant issues.
+Compared to the eleven objectives set out in the 2014-2020 programming, this new organization allows for greater concentration on the most relevant issues.
 The objectives are:

 1. A more competitive and smarter Europe (ERDF priority);